 Last Sighting: The aforementioned musical

-My Speculation: Vienna announced at the beginning of 2018 that she would be taken a longer hiatus from music than she had previously anticipated in order to help… uh, save the Earth with renewable energy or something like that, which I admire even if I don’t understand the full details of it.
+My Speculation: Vienna announced at the beginning of 2018 that she would be taking a longer hiatus from music than she had previously anticipated in order to help… uh, save the Earth with renewable energy or something like that, which I admire even if I don’t understand the full details of it.
 She announced in early 2019 that she had gotten married, and was still writing songs from time to time, but that this should not be construed as news of a forthcoming album.
 And she’s still playing gigs every now and then.
 I would sure love a proper follow-up to 2013’s Aims, but apparently it’s gonna have to wait.